cpske/ISP/code-quality/code-quality-tools.md

   - flake8 automatically uses the plugin.
 In my test, it needs some extra configuration to eliminate superfluous messages.
   - see Flake8 documentation for how to create a config file, either (Windows) `.flake8` or (Linux/MacOS) `.config/flake8`

+[Flake8](https://simpleisbetterthancomplex.com/packages/2016/08/05/flake8.html) on SimpleIsBetterThanComplex.com has good explanation of Flake8 outout, configuration, and example of testing a Django project with Flake8 and coverage on Travis-CI.

 ## Code Analysis in your IDE

 * VSCode - Control-Shift-P and enter "Python Select Linter", then Control-Shift-P and "Python Run Linter".